An easy approach to understand tech specs

-LTE MIMO - Multiple Input Multiple Output Multi-antenna scheme - 2x2 MIMO
+LTE MIMO - Multiple Input Multiple Output

-LTE Uplink MIMO
+LTE MIMO 2x2 configurations.

 From the setup of 4G LTE 2x2 MIMO, we can observe that each receiver is getting two streams of data one from Transmitter 1 and other from transmitter 2.
 The straight line is a direct path whereas angle path is an indirect path.
 The direct connections are always denoted with same numbers like h11 or h22.
 The indirect components are denoted with combinations of different transmitters, like h12 or h21.

-When we combine all the components in one matrix we get Matrix channel or transmission matrix H. Can also be extended for 4x4 LTE MIMO.
+When we combine all the components in one matrix we get Matrix channel or transmission matrix H. Can also be extended for 4x4 LTE MIMO

 If we characterize the Transmitters as x and Receiver components as Y, we can get our equation for MIMO as